Renin TestRenin Test

 • The patient should be on a normal Sodium diet ( 1 to 2 g sodium per day) for 2 weeks before the test.

-• The patient should avoid and block ACE inhibitors, aspirin, cortical steroid, and estrogen 2 to 4 weeks before to the test.
+• The patient should avoid and block ACE inhibitors, aspirin, cortical steroids, and estrogen 2 to 4 weeks before the test.

 • The phlebotomist asks the patient to do it or be down to relax for 1 to 2 hours before the blood is collected.